MasterZhou1/Duke-Slurm/README.md

 ### For New Students (First Time Setup)

+Connecting using `$ ssh netid@login.cs.duke.edu`.

+Then, you will need to type your netid password after `netid@login.cs.duke.edu's password: `.

+Then, you type your Duo password (remember to refresh) after `Duo two-factor login for netid`.

 If you're setting up on a new server for the first time, you'll need to configure SSH keys for GitHub:

 1. **Generate SSH Key** (if you don't have one):